-The purpose of this Policy is to provide a mechanism for resolution of matters Adverse to applicants and Medical Staff Members who have or who have requested appointment and/or Privileges at the Hospital.
+- 1.2.1 The purpose of this Policy is to provide a mechanism for resolution of matters Adverse to Practitioner applicants and Medical Staff Members who have been granted or who have requested Medical Staff appointment and/or Privileges at the Hospital. - 1.2.2 This Policy is not applicable to Advanced Practice Providers.
+Procedural due process rights for Advanced Practice Providers are set forth in the Advanced Practice Provider Policy, as such policy may be amended from time to time.